-An employee leaving a company brings about a number of challenges.
-To maintain growth companies need to maintain and add to the team and knowledge base they currently have.
+To maintain growth, companies need to maintain and add to the team and knowledge base they currently have, and so the subject of employee motivation and retention is an important one for businesses.

 - The individual employee’s needs